 - Many other uses

-Research is starting to turn the tide on the decades old notions than marijuana is the devil’s lettuce, and more and more states are beginning to legalize it for medical and/or recreational purposes.
+Research is starting to turn the tide on the decades old notions that marijuana is the devil’s lettuce, and more and more states are beginning to legalize it for medical and/or recreational purposes.

 While people are starting to open up to the idea, there is still a stigma associated with cannabis, especially when it comes to recreational marijuana.
 This is mainly due to THC.
 THC is the chemical compound in cannabis that is responsible for making you high.

-CBD, on the other hand, seems to offer the best of both worlds.
+CBD, on the other hand, seems to offer the best of both worlds when derived from hemp.
 CBD contains medicinal properties and has been shown to alleviate symptoms of many ailments, without the psychoactive effects of THC.

 Even though cannabis derivatives are emerging as safer options over conventional prescription medications, we still have a lot to learn.